Green Button 2.0 Certification

 Recognised label

-Trusted labels can testify to the fulfilment of the social and ecological product criteria of Green Button.
-An overview of the labels recognised by Green Button can be seen here.
+Trusted labels can testify to the fulfilment of the social and ecological product criteria of Green Button 2.0.
+An overview of the labels recognised by Green Button 2.0 can be seen here.

-Which organisations can make best use of “Green Button” certification?
+Which organisations can make best use of “Green Button 2.0” certification?

-The “Green Button” addresses all companies that manufacture and/or sell textiles.
+The “Green Button 2.0” addresses all companies that manufacture and/or sell textiles.
 This includes both manufacturers of these goods and retailers who sell products manufactured by third parties under their own brand names.
-All textiles are covered, in particular clothing, textile fashion accessories, textile toys, backpacks, materials, household textiles and mattresses and bedding.
+Products include clothing textiles apparel, home and household textiles, technical textiles, textile shoes and accessories.
 More details can be found in the Goods and Services List.

 We are looking forward to your inquiry